federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 #### Regular Bounding Boxes

 For regular bounding boxes, the minimum and maximum coordinates across all dimensions (length $x$, width $y$, height $z$) define the vertices of the rectangular prism that will encapsulate the point cloud cluster.
-These boxes are computationally inexpensive, as only eight points are required to fit the cluster, but if the cloud extends diagonally, the box will unnecessarily include a lot of empty space, with areas actually free to pass through marked as occupied.
+These boxes are computationally inexpensive, as only eight points are required to fit the cluster, but if the cloud extends diagonally the box will unnecessarily include a lot of empty space, with areas actually free to pass through marked as occupied [Figure 6.A].

 #### Minimum Bounding Boxes

-An alternative is minimum bounding boxes.
-A technique to fit these uses Principal Component Analysis (PCA), while other, more advanced techniques such as convex hull [1] are also available but not covered in this project.
+By incorporating rotation to precisely align with the shape of the point cloud, minimum bounding boxes [6] solve the issue of overfitting diagonal clusters [Figure 6.B].
+One way to fit these boxes, explored in this project, is through Principal Component Analysis (PCA), which aligns the points to the axes of maximum variation.
+PCA-based bounding boxes are however computationally expensive and might be unstable, rotating and swinging unpredictably based on the detected point cloud shape across frames.

-PCA boxes solve the problem of excessive fitting of diagonal point clouds, but are computationally expensive and might be unstable, depending on the detected point cloud across frames.
-PCA boxes also rotate and swing unpredictably, as the only requirement is ??
-[2].
+An algorithm to define MBB with PCL exists at codex technicanum.
+The problem with this is that it includes pitch, roll, and yaw, but on roads the objects are constrained to lie on the XY plane.
+However it's not as easy to rotate the boxes.

 - Image of bounding box vs PCA bounding box for diagonal point clouds
 - Image of cross